jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 The ancient Egyptians used the aether to make their pyramid blocks lighter, allowing them to have cheaper infrastructure costs.

+{{< img src="/photos/objects/egypt.jpg" alt="Pyramids" cap="The pyramids are proof that aether technology can do without electromagnetic technology just as an electronic computer can do without a steam engine to power it [combustion from classical mechanics]." >}}

 Hindu monks use it to levitate to show off the superiority of Vedic principles.